scaleway/scaleway-cli/docs/commands/instance.md

-## A placement group allows to express a preference regarding the physical position of a group of instances
+## Placement group management commands

 Placement groups allow the user to express a preference regarding the physical position of a group of instances.
 It'll let the user